-Series F securities are offered to investors who are enrolled in a dealer-sponsored fee-for-service or wrap program, who are subject to an asset-based fee rather than commissions on each transaction and who invest at least \$500; they are also available to employees of Mackenzie and its subsidiaries, and directors of Mackenzie.
+Series F, Series F5 and Series F8 securities are offered to retail investors who are enrolled in a dealer-sponsored fee-for-service or wrap program, who are subject to an asset-based fee rather than commissions on each transaction and who invest at least \$500 (\$5,000 for Series F5 and Series F8); they are also available to employees of Mackenzie and its subsidiaries, and directors of Mackenzie.
+Investors in Series F5 and Series F8 securities also want to receive a monthly cash flow of 5% or 8% per year, respectively.

-Series FB securities are offered to retail investors investing a minimum of \$500.
+Series FB and Series FB5 securities are offered to retail investors investing a minimum of \$500.
 Investors are required to negotiate their advisor service fee, which cannot exceed 1.50%, with their financial advisor.
+Investors in Series FB5 securities also want to receive a monthly cash flow of 5% per year.